Most whisky books tell you how to become an expert. This book tells you how to drink it.

 In this spirited, entertaining and no-nonsense guide, world-renowned expert Dave Broom dispels the mysteries of whisky and unlocks a whole host of exciting possibilities for this magical drink.

 The best whisky book ever - it makes every other book I own pretty much obsolete. - Forbes

 Broom is a true world authority. - Whisky Advocate

-Over his two decades in the field, Dave has built up a considerable international following with regular training/educational visits to France, Holland, Germany, the USA and Japan.
-His remit has covered consumer features as well as business reports.
-He is also actively involved in whisky education, acting as a consultant to major distillers on tasting techniques as well as teaching professionals and the public.
-He was also one of the developers of Diageo's generic whisky tasting tool, the Flavour Map .
+Over his three-plus decades in the field, Dave has built up a considerable international following with regular training/educational visits to Japan, France, Holland, Scandinavia, Germany, Africa and North America.
+He is actively involved in whisky education and also acts as a consultant to major distillers on tasting techniques as well as training professionals and the public.
+Dave has also worked with Suntory in developing a language of tasting that communicates Japanese concepts to English speaking audiences.